Harry Potter (TV series)

-Harry Potter is an upcoming fantasy television series developed for HBO.
-The series is based on the series of fantasy books of the same name by English author J. K. Rowling.
-Produced by HBO Entertainment, Warner Bros.
-Television, Brontë Film & TV, and Heyday Films, the series stars Dominic McLaughlin as Harry Potter, with Alastair Stout as Ron Weasley and Arabella Stanton as Hermione Granger.
-Also starring John Lithgow as Albus Dumbledore, Janet McTeer as Minerva McGonagall, Paapa Essiedu as Severus Snape and Nick Frost as Rubeus Hagrid.
+Harry Potter is an upcoming fantasy television series developed for HBO, based on the series of eponymous fantasy books by British author J. K. Rowling.
+It is the second screen adaptation of the books, following the Warner Bros.
+Pictures film series.
+Produced by HBO, Warner Bros.
+Television, Brontë Film & TV, and Heyday Films, the series stars Dominic McLaughlin as the title character, with Alastair Stout as Ron Weasley, and Arabella Stanton as Hermione Granger.
+The principal cast also includes John Lithgow as Albus Dumbledore, Janet McTeer as Minerva McGonagall, Paapa Essiedu as Severus Snape, and Nick Frost as Rubeus Hagrid.

-Development on a Harry Potter series was revealed to have begun by January 2021, with a plan for a series spanning a decade as part of a faithful adaptation of the books.
+Development on a Harry Potter series was revealed to have begun by January 2021, with plans for its production to span a decade as part of a new adaptation of the books.
 Creatively led by showrunner Francesca Gardiner and director Mark Mylod, casting for major roles began in November 2024, and confirmation came by April 2025.
-A casting call for the main roles of Harry, Ron, and Hermione was issued in September 2024; after considering 32,000 actors, McLaughlin, Stout, and Stanton were revealed to have been cast in May 2025.
+A casting call for the main roles of Harry, Ron, and Hermione was issued in September 2024; after considering 40,000 actors, McLaughlin, Stout, and Stanton were announced as cast in May 2025.
 Principal photography began that July at Leavesden Studios in Hertfordshire, England.

-Originally set for a HBO Max release, the series shifted to an HBO release by June 2024.
-Harry Potter is scheduled to premiere on HBO in the United States in early 2027, with the first season consisting of eight episodes.
+The first season, titled Harry Potter and the Philosopher's Stone and based on the novel of the same name, consists of eight episodes and is scheduled to premiere in the United States on HBO and globally on HBO Max on 25 December 2026.
+In May 2026, the series was renewed for a second season which will adapt the second book, Harry Potter and the Chamber of Secrets.

+Premise

+In the first season, Harry Potter, Ron Weasley, and Hermione Granger experience life at Hogwarts School of Witchcraft and Wizardry, forging strong bonds of friendship as they face the growing danger posed by Lord Voldemort's return.